-Welcome to the Dartmouth College supplemental essay prompts for the 2019-2020 application cycle!
+Welcome to the Dartmouth College supplemental essay prompts for the 2021-2022 application cycle!
 Here's everything you need to know to write the best Dartmouth supplemental essays possible to increase your chances of admission to the class of 2026.

-(You can refer to the Dartmouth College website if you want to see how exactly they're presenting their essay prompts for this year.
+You can refer to the Dartmouth College website if you want to see how exactly they're presenting their essay prompts for this year.
 Here’s how you can write your Dartmouth supplemental essays in order to stand out from the crowd.

 Dartmouth's writing supplement requires that applicants write brief responses to two supplemental essay prompts as follows: